-User logging and reading reports
+User logging and read reports

 Being able to share information in a smart platform is all well and good, but knowing that information actually gets read is even better.

-With the statistics, you can require employees and franchisees to keep themselves up to date or specify that they for example need to have read at least 95% of the information shared to them.
+With the statistics, you can require employees and franchisees to keep themselves up to date or specify that they for example need to have read at least 95% of the information shared with them.